nayms/contracts-v2/README.md

   ...
   "freshDeployment": true,
   "extractDeployedAddresses": true,
+  ...
 }
 ```

+The `deployedAddresses.json` file will be modified once complete.
+Remember to commit this into Git and push since it contains the addresses of the newly deployed `ACL`, `Settings`, etc.

 **The `release` branch**

-Pushing to the `release` branch will result in a Rinkeby deployment as well as the admin dapp being deployed.
+Pushing to the `release` branch will result in a Rinkeby deployment (upgrade-only) as well as the admin dapp being deployed.

 **Known issues**